Back to Articles

 VR Vibration Controller Features

 VR vibration controllers are dependable and intuitive.
 Paired with our industry-leading control software and reliable support team, Vibration Research is the smart choice when replacing a vibration test controller.
-Our hardware systems come with a lifetime guarantee and free demo units with all software enabled.

 • VR9500: lower channel count with mix-and-match capabilities